 I don’t know about you, but I can be watching a fantastic movie at home, the most gripping TV series, but if my phone is within reach, the fingers of my very own instant gratification monkey get twitchy, and unless I exercise some considerable mental discipline, I will find that phone in my hand as I begin to scroll through my friend’s social media updates.

-Shakes head at self.
+Shakes head at himself.

 One of the ways that I try to do exactly this, is to travel.
 But sometimes mobile phones can even distort these experiences.
 We were visiting the São Jorge Castle in the gorgeous city of Lisbon in Portugal.
 A feeling of tranquility enveloped us as the sun slid towards the horizon and we drank in the commanding view of the golden city stretched out beneath us.
 A perfect moment.
 Nearby, a young couple looked utterly miserable as they took in the same view…but then the selfie stick came out and their mobile phone was attached.
-With that idyllic scene behind them, at last their beaming smiles appeared.
+With that idyllic scene behind them, at last, their beaming smiles appeared.
 They took a photo of themselves, but as they reviewed it, frowns returned.
-Then photo after photo was taken, until one at last seemed to satisfy them.
+Then photo after photo was taken, until one, at last, seemed to satisfy them.
 Then, with some taps on the screen, that photo was posted online for their friends to see, the illusion of their perfect enviable happy lives, maintained.
 But once that photo was posted, they both looked utterly miserable again.
-And that struck me ever as so very sad, because rather than being authentic to themselves, they seemed more worried about impressing their peer group.
+And that struck me ever as so very sad because rather than being authentic to themselves, they seemed more worried about impressing their peer group.

 I have long said that we become the stories we tell ourselves.
 And if you’re not careful, social media can distort your story like a funhouse mirror that warps the image you present to the world.

 So isn’t it time to write a new script, a manifesto of being true to who we really are, of being present in the moment, of mindfulness?
 Of keeping our own instant gratification monkeys in check?